momentum-team-7/django-multiple-choice-tatianajoann/README.md

 Likewise, come up with your own features to make your project unique.
 You will likely use this project in your portfolio, so make it stand out!

+We will do these projects in two phases:
+* Phase 1 Backend Due Monday
+* Phase 2 Front End with JavaScript due Wednesday

 # Rules for all projects

 * Your application should be styled.
 It should be usable and aesthetically neutral, at a minimum.
-* Your application should be able to run from scratch by downloading the repo, running `poetry install`, `poetry shell`, `python manage.py migrate`, and `python manage.py runserver`.
-If there are any other steps necessary, please put them in a README.md file.
+* Your application should be started using the [Django Project Template](https://github.com/momentumlearn/django-project-template)

 # The Projects